One of the most frequent questions I get asked is if I have any specific tips for traveling to Israel.

-Shabbat literally means Saturday, but there is much more to it than just a day of the week.
-Shabbat marks the day of rest for religious (and even non-religious) Jews around the world, and even more so in Israel.
+Shabbat literally means Saturday, and marks the day of rest for religious (and even non-religious) Jews around the world.
 It starts right before sunset on Fridays and ends right after sunset on Saturdays, and it is a time during which religious people are meant to connect with their inner self.

-Religious ones go to the synagogue several times (or to the Wailing Wall in Jerusalem).
-Orthodox Jews are forbidden from using their phone, electricity (even elevator, and in fact many buildings will have a Shabbat elevator that stops at each floor); driving; riding a bike.
-It’s not uncommon to see Orthodox Jews protesting against non-religious people who don’t want to abide by the Shabbat rules.
+Religious people go to the synagogue several times (or to the Wailing Wall in Jerusalem) during Shabbat.
+Orthodox Jews are forbidden from using their phone, electricity; driving; riding a bike.
+It’s not uncommon to see Orthodox Jews protesting against non-religious people who don’t abide by the Shabbat rules.

-But what does Shabbat mean for people who are only just visiting Israel?
-It hardly is a nuisance, if you keep this things in mind: public transportation throughout the country stops working so if you are planning on visiting places out of town one of the best tips for traveling to Israel is to plan to rent a car, or join a guided tour; most restaurants in Jerusalem are closed, but not in Tel Aviv; shops are closed throughout the country.
+But what does Shabbat mean for tourists?
+Here’s what: public transportation throughout the country stops working so if you are planning on visiting places out of town you must rent a car or join a guided tour; most restaurants in Jerusalem are closed, but not in Tel Aviv; shops are closed throughout the country.

 If you want to have a proper Shabbat experience, you may want to book a dinner through one of the many local companies – you can find one once you get there.
 Make sure to read my post What You Need To Know About Shabbat In Jerusalem.